lifelib-dev/lifelib/README.rst

 What is lifelib?
 -------------------
-lifelib is a collection of prototypes of life insurance models.
+lifelib is a collection of open-source life actuarial models.

 License
 -------
-Copyright (c) 2017-2020 Fumito Hamamura
+Copyright (c) 2021 lifelib Developers

 lifelib is free software; you can redistribute it and/or modify it under the terms of